ereklemik/ereklemik/README.md

-## Erekle Mikiashvili 👋
+##  Hi There👋I'm Erekle Mikiashvili
-## I'm a Software Developer, Student, and Tech Enthusiast
+## Software Developer, Student, and Tech Enthusiast

 - 🌱 I’m currently learning everything 🤣Cuz Software Developers are forever students
 - 👯 I’m looking to collaborate with other content creators